eddeee888/route-codegen/README.md

       logout: /app/logout
       me: /app/me
     routingType: ReactRouter
-    generateReactRouterFunctions: false # Use this boolean if you don't want to create typed convenient functions/hooks such as `useParams` or `useRedirect`
+    # Use generateReactRouterFunctions boolean if you don't want to
+    # create typed convenient functions/hooks such as `useParams` or `useRedirect`
+    generateReactRouterFunctions: false
     destinationDir: client/src/routes

   client-seo: